ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Documentation.md

 if __name__ == "__main__":
     parser = skysim_parser()
     options = parser.parse_args()
+    # if ra/dec are not supplied the use a default value
     if None in [options.ra, options.dec]:
         ra, dec = get_radec()
     else: